Petersson products of bases of spaces of cusp forms and estimates for Fourier coefficients: Introduction.

 Choie and Kohnen in \cite{choie-kohnen} and Iwaniec, Luo, Sarnak in \cite{iwa_luo_sar} cover arbitrary integral weights, square free level and trivial character, using Rankin $L$-functions for the computation of the Petersson products of translates of a primitive form.
 By the same method, Rouymi \cite{rouymi} treated prime power level and trivial character.
 His approach was generalized to arbitrary levels and trivial character by Ng Ming Ho in his unpublished master thesis \cite{ngmingho}.
 Blomer and Mili\'{c}i\'{c} in \cite{blomer_milicic} treat Maa\ss forms and holomorphic modular forms for arbitrary level and trivial character by the same method.

 In this note we investigate the case of arbitrary level and arbitrary character with a rather elementary approach.
-In order to compute the Petersson product of two translates of the same primitive form we use the trace operator sending a form of level $M$ to a form of level $N$ dividing $M$.
+In order to compute the Petersson product of two translates of the same primitive form we use in Section 2 the trace operator sending a form of level $M$ to a form of level $N$ dividing $M$.
 Together with the well known fact that the $p$-th Hecke operator on forms of level $N$ can be obtained by first translating the argument by a factor $p$ and then applying the trace operator from level $Np$ down to level $N$ this allows us to express the scalar products quite easily in terms of Hecke eigenvalues of the underlying primitive form.

-The formulas we get and the relations between the Hecke eigenvalues $\lambda_f(1,p^j)$ of a primitive form $f$ for varying $j$ imply then that each element of the orthogonal basis obtained by the Gram-Schmidt procedure involves only very few of the translates of its underlying primitive form.
-For forms of half integral weight our approach works in essentially the same way as far as the computation of the Petersson product of a Hecke eigenform with its translates is concerned.
-Since the theory of newforms is in this case completely known only for the Kohnen plus space in square free level, it is however not clear how large the part of the space of all cusp forms of a given arbitrary level is that is covered by our result.
+We can then in Section 3 use the Gram-Schmidt procedure to compute an orthogonal basis of the space $S_k(\Gamma_0(M),\chi)$ of all cusp forms of some given level $M$ and character $\chi$.
+The formulas for the Petersson products we obtained and the relations between the Hecke eigenvalues $\lambda_f(1,p^j)$ of a primitive form $f$ for varying $j$ imply then that each element of this orthogonal basis involves only very few of the translates of its underlying primitive form, so that is easy to compute the Petersson norms of these basis elements and to estimate their Fourier coefficients.

+For forms of half integral weight we show in Section 4 that our approach works in essentially the same way as far as the computation of the Petersson product of a Hecke eigenform with its translates is concerned.
+However, since the theory of newforms of half integral weight is completely known only for the Kohnen plus space in square free level, we do for general level not know how large the proportion of the space of all cusp forms is in which we can estimate the Fourier coefficients.

-We then use in the integral weight case the orthogonal basis to obtain an explicit bound for the Fourier coefficient $a(F,n)$ of an arbitrary cusp form $F$ in terms of the Petersson norm $\langle F,F \rangle$ and the level $M$.
+We then use in Section 5 in the integral weight case the orthogonal basis to obtain as our main result in Theorem \ref{fourier_estimate} an explicit bound for the Fourier coefficient $a(F,n)$ of an arbitrary cusp form $F$ in terms of the Petersson norm $\langle F,F \rangle$ and the level $M$.

 In applications to the theory of integral quadratic forms it is usually possible to compute or at least bound $\langle F,F \rangle$ for the cusp form $F$ at hand (the difference between a genus theta series and a theta series), so that our result is directly applicable to such problems; this will be worked out separately.